 by Tian-Yuan Zhao (Music & Electrical and Computer Engineering)

 This year, CTSI has worked with students to explore their perspective on learning at UofT.
-This blog post is the fourth and final post in a series showcasing a student’s view of UofT, concluding with why he chose to combine two different majors, and what he has learned from his first two years at UofT.
+This blog post is the second in a series showcasing a student’s view of UofT, continuing with how co-curricular activities have shaped his experience.

 Ever since I started university, I knew I had to get involved in extra-curricular activities, for I wanted to gain an enriching, well-rounded, balanced, wholesome and holistic experience.
 But, I also wanted to differentiate myself, since I didn’t just want to be defined by my student number, rather my achievements, actions and activities.
 I’ve always had the philosophy that diversity only makes you stronger, but upon entering university, I made the mistake of being too extreme.
 I attended too many events, joined too many clubs (or rather, mailing lists) and made friends here and there.
 I was in a simple phrase – all over the place.

 My first year was both full of much excitement and entropy (or chaos).
 It was both a terrible first year and a terrific one.
 I did things I never thought I would but at the same time, regretted not focusing too much on my studies.
 I lived in Chestnut for my first year and you would think living on residence would be a perfect place to make new friends, gain a support network and feel safe right?
 Well I had made the unfortunate mistake of not taking advantage of that opportunity; instead I ended up becoming quite the bitter person for my first year.
 I had no idea as to how that happened, but it just did.
 I even joined a Christian fellowship (UTMCCF) and still, it didn’t work.
 I soon learned the lesson the hard way and therefore ended up choosing to commit only to AIESEC. (mention of previous article)